Mobile and Broadband Technology in Australia

 The technology that keeps us connected has long since evolved from the days of old.
-Today, broadband and mobile technologies allow us to do more with our computer or smartphone than ever before.
+Today, broadband and mobile technologies allow us to do more with our computers or smartphone than ever before.
 With acronyms such as NBN, ADSL, 4G, 5G, and VoIP thrown about, it can be difficult to understand what it all means.
 Discover the types of broadband connections in Australia, the difference between 4G and 5G, and more, by reading below.

 Fibre optic networks are a type of internet connection that utilizes fibre optic cables to bring high-speed internet to users.
 The National Broadband Network in Australia is the government initiative to expand the reach of high-speed internet across the country, using not only fibre-optic cables, but also satellite broadband, and wireless broadband, to reach as many Australians as possible.